Samuel Webbe: Works

-In 1766, Webbe was given a prize medal by the Catch Club for his "O that I had wings", and in all he obtained twenty-seven medals for as many canons, catches, and glees, including "Discord, dire sister", "Glory be to the Father", "Swiftly from the mountain's brow", and "To thee all angels".
+In 1766, Webbe was given a prize medal by the Catch Club for his "O that I had wings", and in all he obtained twenty-seven medals for as many canons, catches, and glees, including "Discord, dire sister", "Glorious Apollo", "Glory be to the Father", "Swiftly from the mountain's brow", and "To thee all angels".
 Other glees like "When winds breathe soft", "Thy voice, O Harmony", and "Would you know my Celia's charms" became even better known.
 Webbe was one of the first organists at St George's Church in Liverpool.

 Webbe also published nine books of glees, between the years 1764 and 1798, and some songs.
 Arguably his glees are his best claim on posterity, though his church music was particularly influential.
 He wrote one opera, The Speechless Wife, which premiered at Covent Garden on 22 May 1794.

 Webbe's An Essay on the Church Plain Chant (1782), was followed by a Collection of Motetts (1792) and A Collection of Masses for Small Choirs (1795), both of which were used in Catholic churches in Great Britain and more widely, through the 19th century.
 They are historically important in terms of the start of the revival of Roman Catholic liturgical music in England.
 Some of his motets and hymns are still sung in Catholic and Anglican churches today: the (Anglican) English Hymnal included eight musical settings by Webbe, and Liturgical Hymns Old and New (1999) widely used today in English Catholic churches also includes eight of his works, including popular settings of "O Salutaris Hostia" and "Tantum Ergo" for the Catholic service of Benediction.
 His hymn tune "Melcombe", often sung to the words by John Keble, New Every Morning is the Love is also regularly heard in Anglican and Catholic churches today.
 His setting for "Veni Sancte Spiritus" is the one best known to Catholics outside of the plainchant or plain song which was song without music by monks in the monasteries, abbeys and churches of early Latin Christendom.
 It was not however a form generally known to the Orthodox church of the Byzantium.